pixelhero98/DGDNN/readme.md

 # DGDNN

+Since the old tickers might be delisted, the old data on Dropbox is missing due to storage shortage.
+We encourage experimentation with freshly fetched financial data.
 This repository can now build graph datasets from freshly fetched market data.
 By default, the training CLI fetches the current S&P 500 constituents from Wikipedia at runtime, normalizes the symbols for Yahoo Finance, downloads OHLCV data with `yfinance`, and trains on all current S&P 500 tickers unless a ticker subset is provided.

 ## Installation